 Try making your stride longer than normal.
 Take long purposeful steps, rather than short, quick or hurried steps.
 A slower, deliberate walk will make you appear confident and in control of your life.

-As I mentioned earlier, the greatest benefit of practising a positive body language is that you can trick yourself into becoming confident.
+There you go, you now know how to appear confident!
+As I mentioned earlier, the greatest benefit of practicing a positive body language is that you can trick yourself into becoming confident.
 Don’t try to implement all these techniques at once, just start with one of the techniques and when it has become a habit, add another.
-The more you practise, the more comfortable you’ll appear and more importantly, you’ll actually start feeling more confident.
+The more you practice, the more comfortable you’ll appear and more importantly, you’ll actually start feeling more confident.

 If you’ve enjoyed this article on ‘How To Appear Confident’, please share on Facebook and don’t forget to join my mailing list.
 Thanks for reading!